 This annual report consists of a series of financial statements.
-The government-wide financial statements consist of the Statement of net position and the Statement of activities which are shown on pages 10 and 11 and which provide information about the activities of the Town as a whole and present a longer-view of the Town's finances.
-The fund financial statements consist of the Balance sheet and the Statement of revenues, expenditures, and changes in fund balances which are shown on pages 12 and 14 and tell how the services of the Town were financed in the short-term as well as what remains for future spending.
+The government-wide financial statements consist of the Statement of net position and the Statement of activities which are shown on pages 11 and 12 and which provide information about the activities of the Town as a whole and present a longer-view of the Town's finances.
+The fund financial statements consist of the Balance sheet and the Statement of revenues, expenditures, and changes in fund balances which are shown on pages 13 and 15 and tell how the services of the Town were financed in the short-term as well as what remains for future spending.
 Fund financial statements also report the Town's operations in more detail than the government-wide financial statements by providing information about the Town's most significant funds.
-Budget to actual information is reported in these fund financial statements for the general fund on pages 16 and 17.
-The proprietary fund financial statements consist of a Statement of net position, a Statement of revenues, expenses and changes in net position and a Statement of cash flows which are shown on pages 18 through 20.
-The proprietary activities of the Town are accounted for within an internal service fund which is used to account for the self funding dental plan of the Town.
-The remaining statement provides financial information about activities for which the Town acts solely as a trustee or agent for the benefit of groups outside of the Town.
-This statement reports the fiduciary activities of the Town of which the Town only operates in an agency fund capacity which can be found on page 21.
+Budget to actual information is reported in these fund financial statements for the general fund on pages 17 and 18.
+The proprietary fund financial statements consist of a Statement of net position, a Statement of revenues, expenses and changes in net position and a Statement of cash flows which are shown on pages 19 through 21.
+The proprietary activities of the Town are accounted for within an internal service fund which to account for the self funding dental and other health reimbursement arrangement (HRA account) activities.
+The final statement provides financial information about activities for which the Town acts solely as a trustee or agent for the benefit of groups outside of the Town.
+This statement reports the fiduciary activities of the Town which only operates in an agency fund capacity which can be found on page 22.